osg-htc/docs/docs/worker-node/install-singularity.md

     OSG VOs do not need network namespaces with singularity, and disabling them reduces the risk profile of enabling user namespaces.
-There are not currently any known vulnerabilities but in the past Red Hat took a long time to make a patch available even though there was a public exploit.
+Since unprivileged user namespaces is a technology preview, Red Hat does not consider it a high priority and in the past took a long time to make a patch available even though there was a public exploit with the combination of network namespaces and unprivileged user namespaces.

     Network namespaces are, however, utilized by other container systems, such as Docker.
 Disabling network namespaces may break